 Skip to content

-Monterey city, CA · market profile
+Monterey, CA · market profile

-Median home value in Monterey city reaches $1M — higher than 97% of US cities.
+Median home value in Monterey reaches $1M — higher than 97% of US cities.
 For trades verticals, that translates directly into bigger average tickets: a roof replacement, HVAC swap, or repipe at this property bracket clears two to three times what the same job pulls in a $200K market.
-Population (29,772) sets the ceiling, but the jump in average revenue per job is why Monterey city regularly outperforms larger but cheaper metros for agency revenue.
+Population (29,772) sets the ceiling, but the jump in average revenue per job is why Monterey regularly outperforms larger but cheaper metros for agency revenue.

 39